TheCodingPantsula/discord-version-app/README.md

 ## Overview

 This is a full-stack web app that mimics Discord, a chat and voice platform for gamers and communities.
 It also has team management features for collaboration and productivity.
+The app is still being built and improved before it can deployed.
+I am really proud of this project and I want it to be added to my portfolio

 ## Technologies Used